Career Ideas for Students

 Even if you know exactly what you want to do next, the book series can help you with things like writing your CV and interviews.
 You’ll work through really practical exercises and will find that you have more things to call upon in these situations.
 Like “what are your strengths?” – a classic interview question.
 You’ll be able to recall what you’ve worked though in these exercise and answer with confidence.

 If you need help with getting LinkedIn working for you – there’s a digital course perfect for you.
 LinkedIn Secrets for Smart Students, lets you work through what you need to know in manageable chunks.
+Simply by doing this course, you’d be surprised how this can help generate career ideas for students.

 And if you prefer a face to face approach, then here’s a couple of options you can book direct with me.